mohammed7s/openbanking.nr/openbanking.md

 - In this set up where we are counting on the TPP to provide the signed data, there is a liveness assumption on the TPP.
 The PISP can withhold the transaction details (the payload) needed to prove onchain a smart contract.
 However the PISP cannot steal funds.
 - Is the certificate authority fully public?without any constraints on who accesses it?
 Are there legal issues with putting those bank public keys onchain?

 ## Future directions

 - TLS proofs: Account and transaction history flows between the AISP and the bank are not signed.
 Otherwise obtaining history would be a more convenient way to prove a payment rather than doing it one by one with the payment signatures approach.
 However, it could be interesting to use a tls notary to perhaps prove those communications.

-## License

-OpenBanking.nr is released under the MIT License.
-See [LICENSE](LICENSE) for the full license text.